openalea/adel/doc/user/manual.rst

     * - **Lw_shape**
       - lamina width (cm)
     * - **LsenShrink**
       - shrink in lamina width due to senescense.
-Width is the remaining width proptional to the blade width before senecened
+Width is the remaining width proportional to the blade width before senecened
     * - **LcType**
       - selector for first level in leaf database (ntop).
 First level is the leaf type indexed by the phytomer position (ntop).
     * - **LcIndex**